Digambara Patra

-Digambara Patra is a Professor of Chemistry at the American University of Beirut.
+Digambara Patra is a professor of Chemistry at the American University of Beirut.

 Education

-Digambara earned a PhD degree in Chemistry working with Professor A. K. Mishra at Indian Institute of Technology Madras.
+Digambara acquired a PhD degree in Chemistry working with Professor A. K. Mishra at Indian Institute of Technology Madras.
 Subsequently, he spent in University of Basel, Switzerland, Forschungszentrum Jülich, Germany and Waseda University in Tokyo, Japan for his postdoctoral studies before joining American University of Beirut.
 He is a recipient of Alexander von Humboldt Research Fellowship and JSPS Postdoctoral Fellowship.
 His research focuses on nanochemistry and optical sensing.
 He was listed among the world's top 2 % scientist by Stanford University in 2020.

 Research

 With Professor A. K. Mishra at Indian Institute of Technology Madras, Digambara discovered that Synchronous Fluorescence Scan are the easy, fast and sensitive approach to determine adulteration of petroleum fuel which itself is a serious problem in South Asia.
 They attributed that the presence of extensive inner filter effects and resonance energy transfer in petroleum fuels are the major causes of the distinctive characteristics of these spectra in adulterated samples.
-Together both the authors later on developed total synchronous fluorescence scan spectra to understand petroleum products and showed that total synchronous fluorescence scan profile is different from excitation emission matrix fluorescence.
+Together both the authors later on developed total synchronous fluorescence scan spectra to understand petroleum products and showed that the total synchronous fluorescence scan profile is different from the excitation-emission matrix.

 Digambara along with his collaborator Dr. Rohit Kumar Rana at Indian Institute of Chemical Technology designed a new type of microcapsule-embedded fluorescent molecule that has the potential to measure hydrogen ion concentration in cells under physiological conditions and also to estimate ammonia concentration in environmental samples.
 He is one of the few researchers to work on use of Curcumin, a molecule obtained form food spice Turmeric, for preparing metallic nanoparticles using green synthetic routes to tune nanoparticle shape/size and towards various sensing applications.
 His research also modifies curcumin using nanotechnology for selective sensing and to improve its delivery and biomedical applications.
 His research first time showed that curcumin can be applied a membrane fluorescence probe to study liposomes properties.